 Note: This page covers the replacement cost of propane and natural gas furnaces only.
 Although it will be mentioned briefly, we will not include comparisons of complete heating and air conditioning systems.
 Also note that while we do discuss DIY gas furnace installation, it is recommended for safety to have this job done by a licensed contractor.
+Check the Residential HVAC Costs page for other Costimates you may be interested in.

 How Much does a New Gas Furnace Cost?